PagSeguro Digital Ltd. (PAGS) Shares Down Despite Recent Market Volatility

 New Street gave a rating of “Buy” to PAGS, setting the target price at $17 in the report published on December 21st of the previous year.

-Volatility was left at 4.03%, however, over the last 30 days, the volatility rate increased by 6.73%, as shares sank -8.22% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading unchanged at present.
+Volatility was left at 4.47%, however, over the last 30 days, the volatility rate increased by 5.73%, as shares sank -11.33% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.47% lower at present.

 Stock Fundamentals for PAGS